-The Lowell Area Community Foundation gives grants to organizations that assist in fulfilling its mission to assure community cooperation and participation that supports a healthy, dynamic community.
+The Lowell Area Community Fund gives grants to organizations that assist in fulfilling its mission to assure community cooperation and participation that supports a healthy, dynamic community.
 The Lowell area is currently defined as the City of Lowell, the Township of Lowell, and the Township of Vergennes.
 Read what we've been up to this year by downloading our annual report.

 The fund places an emphasis on broad educational initiatives, but also supports initiatives in the areas of arts & culture, community development, environment, health, human service, and recreation in the Lowell area.

 - Encourage and promote community involvement

 - Represent an innovative startup effort

 - Obtain the necessary additional funding to implement and maintain the project

 - Are managed by nonprofits with 501(c)(3) status

 - Serve a broad segment of the community

 - Strengthen or improve agency self-sufficiency or efficiency

 While the Lowell Area Community Fund encourages creative and innovative projects, it generally does not support: